gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

     let mut executor = Executor::new();
 }
 ```
 Okay, we have a struct, a `new()` function/method that returns a new instance of the struct, and a way to call it.
 The Rust compiler complains of course: "You're not doing anything!", it says.
 The compiler is right, so let's do something.
-But, before we do anything, let's also create a `Task` type that our executor will hold in a queue:
+But, before we do anything, let's also create a `Task` type that our executor will hold in the queue:

 ```rust
 // new!